3.1 Purchase Requisitions/Orders

 3.1.1 Cost Limits and Related Processing Rules

-Each institution has a limit, designated by DOAS, for issuing RFPs.
-For procurement actions expected to exceed the institutional limit, the Department of Administrative Services must publish the required notices and manage the RFP process.
-In certain circumstances with prior approval, DOAS will allow the institution to manage the RFP process when the expected result exceeds the institutional limit, subject to review by DOAS.
+Each institution has a Delegated Purchasing Authority (DPA) limit, designated by SPD.
+For procurement actions expected to exceed the institutional limit, SPD must publish the required notices and manage the RFP process.
+In certain circumstances with prior approval, SPD will allow the institution to manage the solicitation process when the expected result exceeds the institutional limit, subject to review by SPD.
+The CUPO is responsible for ensuring the state entity does not exceed its DPA and that all conditions of the DPA are met.

-Note: These limits do not apply to construction contracts.
+Note: These limits do not apply to construction or public works contracts.

 Multi-year contracts are permitted, up to a maximum of five (5) years, as long as there is no commitment of debt by the institution.
-An example would be a food services contract with a third party vendor where the vendor is paying the institution a commission based upon a percentage of sales.
+Exceptions to the five years must be approved in advance by SPD and the University System Office.
+An example would be a food services contract with a third party supplier.
+See paragraph 3.4.2.
+Dining and Catering Contracts for additional requirements.

 Every contract must have clauses that allow the institution to cancel the contract for cause and/or financial exigency.